martinvahi/raudrohi/README.md

 This version exists mainly for 3 reasons:

-x) fulfill dependencies of other projects;
+*   fulfill dependencies of other projects;

-x) to allow other, a bit bold, people to experiment with the RJSL;
+*   to allow other, a bit bold, people to experiment with the RJSL;

-x) To demonstrate to possible employers/clients that
-   I have done something in JavaScript.
+*   to demonstrate to possible employers/clients that I have done something in JavaScript.

 The documentation of it is in a pretty shoddy state.
 The shoddiest parts of the documentation are not even published.